alexdutton/england-covid-msoa/README.md

 Note that the publication date is currently about four days behind the data.
 Use the field date, not the file date.

 These files are kept in order to reconstruct other data files if later required.
+They are no longer created as the data is no longer maintained in the ArcGIS API.

 ### data/{date}.csv